 “I am sitting on a log” (long missionary sigh here…)

-The language of a people group is so closely tied together with its culture that it is impossible to learn one well without the other.
+The language of a people group is so closely tied together with its culture that you eventually learn both.
 We had been taught this principle, but now we were seeing it firsthand.
-We watched slowly as the One who mixed the languages so long ago began to graciously help us put this one back together in its written, grammatical form.
-We also saw Him simultaneously exposing their worldview as we lived among them so that we could apply the truth of the gospel from the foundation up.
+We watched slowly as the One who mixed the languages so long ago began to help us put this one back together.
+He simultaneously started exposing their worldview as we lived among them so that we could apply the truth of the gospel from the foundation up.
 As we watched God at work in this unreached place, we fell more in love with the Omniscient One.
 We saw His Power.
 We needed His Power to reach these people and they needed His power and grace to set them free.
 Powerful God.
 Needy Men.
 Who knew learning an unwritten language could be so absolutely devotional?

 Worth Every Sacrifice